Perfectionists, these are the costs of always wanting to do things better

 Many of us were brought up to believe that achieving good grades and following the rules were the only paths to success.
 But this approach produces as much fear and dread, if not more, as learning, especially for learners who don’t thrive in the traditional “sit and get” environment.

 As Stanford University professor Carol Dweck has compellingly argued, the traditional model of teaching reinforces a “fixed mindset,” or the idea that you are either naturally intelligent or you simply aren’t.
-She demonstrates that in contrast, the “growth mindset“—the belief that intelligence can be developed—supports greater achievement in the long-run because students experience failure as momentary and optimistically embrace the next challenge.
+She demonstrates that in contrast, the “growth mindset“—the belief that intelligence can be developed—supports greater achievement in the long run, because students experience failure as momentary, and optimistically embrace the next challenge.

 We define a growth mindset as the “conscious decision to view our abilities as dynamic assets we are continually developing.”
 This mindset is equally as important in our adult lives, as we grow, learn, and yes, fail in our careers, hobbies, and relationships.
 For individuals caught up in the impossible pursuit for perfection, studies show the result is often increased stress, anxiety, and depression.
 Discovering a typo after a presentation or missing a deadline can send them into a tailspin.
 Asking for help is viewed as an unacceptable sign of weakness.
-And because they are rewarded for being “diligent,” “going above and beyond,” being a great “team player,” and having “exceptional attention to detail,”these behaviors are positively reinforced and easily become ingrained habits.
+And because they are rewarded for being “diligent,” “going above and beyond,” being a great “team player,” and having “exceptional attention to detail,” these behaviors are positively reinforced and easily become ingrained habits.

-Organizations that expect perfection are often rewarded with extraordinary performance — for a while.
+Organizations that expect perfection are often rewarded with extraordinary performance—for a while.
 Over time, however, the relentlessness of the expectations and the lack of tolerance for anything less than perfect produces resentment, exhaustion, and ultimately burnout.
 As Stanford University professor Jeffrey Pfeffer argues in his book Dying for a Paycheck, “employers can, either intentionally or through ignorance and neglect, create workplaces that literally sicken and kill people.”
 While this may sound like an extreme statement, the biggest cause of chronic illness is stress, and the most common source of that stress is the workplace.

 Breaking free from perfectionism